Azathothas/Stars/README.md

 - [Troels51/dtui](https://github.com/Troels51/dtui) – Small TUI for introspecting the state of the system/session dbus
 - [Universal-Debloater-Alliance/universal-android-debloater-next-generation](https://github.com/Universal-Debloater-Alliance/universal-android-debloater-next-generation) – Cross-platform GUI written in Rust using ADB to debloat non-rooted Android devices.
 Improve your privacy, the security and battery life of your device.
 - [VHSgunzo/Run-wrapper](https://github.com/VHSgunzo/Run-wrapper) – ELF wrapper for RunImage Run.sh script in the extracted form
-- [VHSgunzo/elfsize](https://github.com/VHSgunzo/elfsize) – Determine the size of the ELF
 - [VHSgunzo/importenv](https://github.com/VHSgunzo/importenv) – Launching an executable file with environment variables from a specific process id
 - [VHSgunzo/stresstestcpu](https://github.com/VHSgunzo/stresstestcpu) – Simple CPU stress-test in Rust
 - [VHSgunzo/superglue](https://github.com/VHSgunzo/superglue) – Tool for write a small file to the beginning of a large file in place